Last Updated on 7th March 2023 by Sophie Nadeau

-Safe to say I could spend hours in a bookshop, especially when the bookshop in question offers more than just the usual popular titles, like friendly staff, or unique books, or a bit of history (and preferably a combination of all three).
+It’s pretty safe to say that I could spend hours in a bookshop, especially when the bookshop in question offers more than just the usual popular titles, such as boasting friendly staff, or unique books, or alternatively a bit of history (and preferably a combination of all three).
 Thankfully, there’s a myriad of bookstores in San Francisco where loitering is welcomed and exploration encouraged…

 Whether you’re looking for used books, speciality books or the newest bestseller, there is an independent bookshop for you in the City of the Golden Gate.
 Like the many unique neighbourhoods in the city (check here for what to do in San Francisco and how to spend three days in San Francisco), each of these bookstores also has distinct charm and personality.

 Read on for some insider suggestions and tips (from a local) on where to find the best bookshops in San Francisco…